 I train a ton of baseball players, and I’ve been through every up and down with multiple kids.
 Hopefully one day I’ll see my athletes get “the call”!

 The 2018-2019 off-season was one of the best I’ve ever had because of the pro group I trained.
-We got AFTER it and the atmosphere was electric with these guys: Joe Palumbo (Texas Rangers, LHP), Ben Brown (Philadelphia Phillies, RHP), Anthony Kay (New York Mets, LHP), Mike O’Reilly (St. Louis Cardinals, RHP), and Bruce Kern (Lamingo Monkeys, RHP).
+We got AFTER it and the atmosphere was electric with these guys: Joe Palumbo (Texas Rangers, LHP), Ben Brown (Philadelphia Phillies, RHP), Anthony Kay (Toronto Blue Jays, LHP), Mike O’Reilly (St. Louis Cardinals, RHP), and Bruce Kern (Lamingo Monkeys, RHP).